antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 protocols.

 And while we can provide new types as NuGet packages, we can't provide new APIs on existing types this way.
-So in the general sense, innovation in the BCL requires shipping a new version of .NET Standard.
+So, in the general sense, innovation in the BCL requires shipping a new version of .NET Standard.

-Up until .NET Standard 2.0 this wasn't really an issue because we only standardized *existing* APIs.
+Up until .NET Standard 2.0, this wasn't really an issue because we only standardized *existing* APIs.
 But in .NET Standard 2.1, we standardized brand new APIs and that's where we saw quite a bit of friction.